Between our Markham and Ottawa house sits, we had a few days of travelling to visit friends, camping, and a family wedding to attend!

 They purchased the home in October of 2016.
 While keeping much of the home’s integrity, including the old woodwork, they have made many modern changes such as appliances, lighting and windows.
 Lots of TLC has been poured into Spruce Lawn and there are many charming ‘vintage’ touches throughout.
 My daughter loves to find old things and restore them into wonderful gems.

 My husband and I are not BIG camping or trailer park participants.
-We are more of the 3 – 5 star hotel type of people – you know, comfortable beds, etc. On the other hand, we do like experiencing new things.
+We are more of the 3 to 5-star hotel types of people – you know, comfortable beds, etc. On the other hand, we do like experiencing new things.

 A Slight Change of Plans